mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 ### Prepare your Raspberry Pi

-First we flash a Raspbian image that has Mender integrated to the SD card and configure it.
+First we flash a Raspberry Pi OS image that has Mender integrated to the SD card and configure it.
 This should take less than 15 minutes.

-The only difference from the official Raspbian image is that it has been converted to support robust A/B system updates and the Mender client has been installed.
+The only difference from the official Raspberry Pi OS image is that it has been converted to support robust A/B system updates and the Mender client has been installed.
 Note that currently the image will only work on one of the models listed under [prerequisites](#prerequisites).

 !!!
 If you do not have one of the supported boards you can still follow the Mender product onboarding tooltips and deploy a demo application to your device.
 But you will not be able to do system updates without Mender integration later on.

-* Download the Raspbian OS image with Mender integrated:
+* Download the Raspberry Pi OS image with Mender integrated:
-  * For [Raspberry Pi 3 Model B and B+][raspbian-buster-lite-raspberrypi3-mender.img.xz]
+  * For [Raspberry Pi 3 Model B and B+][raspios-buster-lite-raspberrypi3-mender.img.xz]
-  * For [Raspberry Pi 4 Model B][raspbian-buster-lite-raspberrypi4-mender.img.xz]
+  * For [Raspberry Pi 4 Model B][raspios-buster-lite-raspberrypi4-mender.img.xz]
-* [Follow the steps](https://www.raspberrypi.org/documentation/installation/installing-images?target=_blank) to flash the OS image to your device (e.g. choose "Use custom" and browse to the downloaded Mender Raspbian image if using the Raspberry Pi Imager).
+* [Follow the steps](https://www.raspberrypi.org/documentation/installation/installing-images?target=_blank) to flash the OS image to your device (e.g. choose "Use custom" and browse to the downloaded Mender Raspberry Pi OS image if using the Raspberry Pi Imager).

 <!--AUTOVERSION: "mender-%.img.xz"/mender-convert-client -->
-[raspbian-buster-lite-raspberrypi3-mender.img.xz]: https://d4o6e0uccgv40.cloudfront.net/2020-02-05-raspbian-buster-lite/arm/2020-02-05-raspbian-buster-lite-raspberrypi3-mender-master.img.xz
+[raspios-buster-lite-raspberrypi3-mender.img.xz]: https://d4o6e0uccgv40.cloudfront.net/2020-05-27-raspios-buster-lite-armhf/arm/2020-05-27-raspios-buster-lite-armhf-raspberrypi3-mender-master.img.xz
-[raspbian-buster-lite-raspberrypi4-mender.img.xz]: https://d4o6e0uccgv40.cloudfront.net/2020-02-05-raspbian-buster-lite/arm/2020-02-05-raspbian-buster-lite-raspberrypi4-mender-master.img.xz
+[raspios-buster-lite-raspberrypi4-mender.img.xz]: https://d4o6e0uccgv40.cloudfront.net/2020-05-27-raspios-buster-lite-armhf/arm/2020-05-27-raspios-buster-lite-armhf-raspberrypi4-mender-master.img.xz

 Boot the device with the newly flashed SD card, then:
 * Connect your device to the Internet, e.g. [using WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md?target=_blank).